 “Stormchaser is a single speed gravel bike designed to excel in the worst weather conditions nature can produce.”

 Last but not least is Salsa Stormchaser — a bike made to enjoy cycling.
-This single-speed gravel bike is made to tackle the most challenging terrain and conditions.
+This single-speed gravel bike is made to tackle the most challenging terrain and conditions (but there’s a geared version available as well, whit GRX groupset).

 Its drivetrain requires minimal maintenance and with minimal parts on it, there’s little that can go wrong if you go far away from civilization.